Current Legal Status:

 The UH Law Center Immigration Clinic is available to University of Houston System students from all of our campuses who need a free intake consultation.
 Appointments can be scheduled by calling the clinic's main number at (713) 743-2094.
 Be sure to indicate you are a student with the UH System and ask for an intake consultation.

-The University of Houston is proud of its diverse and inclusive community, including DACA students.
+The University of Houston is proud of its diverse and inclusive community.
 The University of Houston will continue to support the efforts of all its students to further their academic studies and will continue to follow state and federal laws as it works to provide educational opportunities for its students.
 In compliance with those laws, UH does not ask about the immigration status of any student or applicant.
-Immigration status is not determinative of eligibility for admission or many forms of financial aid, nor of the desire to improve oneself through education.
+Immigration status is not determinative of eligibility for admission or certain forms of financial aid.